 The input to prototype layer $g_{\omega_g}()$ is the output from $f_{\omega_f}(\mathbf{x})$.
 The set of $m$ prototypes is $P=\{p_j\}_{j=0}^m$.
 Each prototype is a vector of length 1275 that exists in the same \textit{1275-dimensional latent space} as outputs $f_{\omega_f}(\mathbf{x})$.
 For each prototype, the similarity score $s$ between test sample $\mathbf{x}$ and prototype $p_j$ is

 where $a=64$ as in \citet{deng2019arcface}.
 This similarity score is 0 for orthogonal vectors and 64 for identical vectors.

 The prototypes are each given a class identity by final linear layer $h_{\omega_h}()$. $h_{\omega_h}()$ has size $m \times C$, where $m$ is the number of prototypes and $C$ is the number of classes.
 We can think of this as a $C$-length vector for each prototype, which determines how similarity to the prototype affects class score.
 For example, a single-class class-two prototype has a corresponding $C$-length vector in $h_{\omega_h}()$ that is initialized as $(-1, -1, 1, -1, -1, -1)$.
-This means that if a sample is similar to this prototype, the score for class two will increase and the score for all other other classes will decrease.
+This means that if a sample is similar to this prototype, the score for class two will increase and the score for all other classes will decrease.
 (Note that the class indices range from 0 to the number of classes, which is why class 2 is represented by the third index of the vector.)
 We call this the \textit{class connection vector} for the prototype.

-We also introduce dual-class prototypes in this paper.
+As mentioned, we introduce the idea of dual-class prototypes in this paper.
 For example, a prototype of both class zero and class five would have class connection vector initialized as $(1, -1, -1, -1, -1, 1)$.
-Though prototypes shared between classes were used in previous work by \citet{rymarczyk2021protopshare}, their method differs in that it merges similar prototypes whereas our method learns prototypes that are explicitly in-between classes and do not fit into either class individually.
+Though prototypes shared between classes were used in previous work by \citet{rymarczyk2021protopshare}, their method differs in that it merges similar prototypes, whereas our method learns prototypes that are explicitly in-between classes and do not fit into either class individually.

-The number of prototypes is selected as a hyperparameter before training, though it is possible to prune prototypes posthoc.
+The number of prototypes is selected as a hyperparameter before training, though it is possible to prune prototypes \textit{post hoc}.
 If there are too few prototypes, the similarity between a test sample and the displayed prototype will not be clear to the end user.
-We need enough prototypes to cover the space so that the similarity between any test sample and the nearest prototype is clear.
+We need enough prototypes to cover the space so that the similarity between any test sample and the nearest prototype is visually clear.
 If there are too many prototypes, the model overfits and the latent space has less structure, impairing interpretability (however, we can detect overfitting using a validation set, as usual).
 We may also end up with duplicate prototypes when there are too many prototypes.
-For this domain, we decided on 45 prototypes, five single-class prototypes for each class (30 total) and one dual-class prototype for each edge between two classes (15 total, 6 choose 2).
+For this domain, we decided on 45 prototypes consisting of five single-class prototypes for each class (30 total) and one dual-class prototype for each pair between two classes (15 total, 6 choose 2).